Status Code 200: The "OK" Response

 4xx Status Codes

-These are client errors.
+These are client errors like invalid request message framing or deceptive request routing.
 That means something went wrong with the request (client/user) and not the response (website/server).
+This also might show request failed.
 They include:

 - 400 – Bad Request